Certifying entanglement dimensionality by $k$-reduction moments

-In this work we propose a practical method for certifying high-dimensional entanglement by combining the $k$-reduction map \cite{terhal2000schmidt,sanpera2001schmidt}, the moment method \cite{schmudgen2017moment,schmudgen2020lectures}, and randomized measurements \cite{huan2020,elben2023randomized}.
-Our approach is based on the observation that the $k$-reduction map, as a special positive map, preserves the positivity of any density operator with Schmidt number up to $k$, that is, the $k$-reduced operator, the operator obtained after applying the $k$-reduction map is positive.
-Violation of the positivity condition means the Schmidt number is at least $k+1$.
-To certify the violation of this condition, we can employ $k$-reduction moments, the moments of the $k$-reduced operator.
-Moreover, the reduction moments featuring in our approach can be estimated by randomized measurements based on unitary 3-designs, say the Clifford group \cite{webb2015clifford,zhu2017multiqubit}, which is more appealing to experimental realization.
-If collective measurements are accessible, then these moments can also be estimated more efficiently by permutation tests, which can achieve constant sample complexity.
+In this work, we propose a simple yet powerful approach for certifying the entanglement dimensionality that is more amenable to experimental realization.
+Our approach leverages the observation that the \textit{$k$-reduction map} \cite{terhal2000schmidt,sanpera2001schmidt}, a typical positive map, preserves the positivity of any density operator with Schmidt number up to $k$.
+A violation of this positivity condition implies that the Schmidt number of the target state is at least $k+1$.
+By combining the $k$-reduction map and the \textit{moment method} \cite{schmudgen2017moment,schmudgen2020lectures}, we develop a practical approach for certifying the entanglement dimensionality by virtue of the $k$-reduction moments, the moments of the $k$-reduced operator.
+These moments can be efficiently estimated using randomized measurements based on 3-designs, such as the \textit{Clifford group} \cite{webb2015clifford,zhu2017multiqubit}, which is much more practical than previous approaches relying on 4-designs.
+Furthermore, our approach applies to both $k$-faithful and $k$-unfaithful states, offering a significantly broader scope of applications compared with fidelity-based methods.

-When the first $2D-1$ moments of the $k$-reduced operator are available for quantum states on a $D$-dimensional Hilbert space, our criterion based on the $k$-reduction moments is equivalent to the $k$-reduction criterion and thus can certify the Schmidt numbers of all pure states.
-Moreover, the Schmidt numbers of isotropic states can be certified by the third $k$-reduction moment, which represents the lowest nontrivial order.
-The performances of our criteria are corroborated by extensive numerical calculation in addition to theoretical analysis.
-In the course of study, we clarify the spectrum of the $k$-reduced operator and introduce the $k$-reduction negativity, the absolute sum of the negative eigenvalues of the $k$-reduced operator, to quantify high-dimensional entanglement.
-Moreover, we show that the $k$-reduction negativity is Schur concave \cite{roberts1993convex} in the Schmidt spectrum of a pure state and is thus monotonic under local operations and classical communication (LOCC).
+When the first $(2D-1)$ $k$-reduction moments are available for quantum states on a $D$-dimensional Hilbert space, our criterion is equivalent to the $k$-reduction criterion and thus can certify the Schmidt numbers of all pure states.
+Moreover, the Schmidt numbers of \textit{isotropic states} \cite{terhal2000schmidt} can be certified by the first three $k$-reduction moments.
+The superior performance of our approach is supported by rigorous theoretical analysis and extensive numerical experiments.
+When collective measurements are available, the $k$-reduction moments featured in our approach can be estimated much more efficiently with constant sample complexity.